novacrazy/fast_polynomial/README.md

 Simple and clean, this is [Horner's method](https://en.wikipedia.org/wiki/Horner%27s_method).
-However, note that each iteration relies on the result of the previous, creating a dependency chain that cannot be parallelised, and must be executed sequentially:
+However, note that each iteration relies on the result of the previous, creating a dependency chain that cannot be parallelized, and must be executed sequentially:

 ```asm
 vxorps      %xmm1,    %xmm1, %xmm1